karinshaham1302/19.10.2025/README.md

 │   └── private_lessons_data.csv
 │
 ├── models/
-│   └── (saved .pkl models + metadata JSON)
+│   └── (saved .pkl models + models_metadata.json)
 │
 ├── project_info.ipynb
 ├── tokens_dashboard.py
 ├── requirements.txt
 └── README.md

 4. Dataset and Notebook
 4.1 Dataset: private_lessons_data.csv

+This is a fixed, realistic dataset of private lessons, used both:

+in the FastAPI training endpoint (/training/train), and

-Used for both EDA and model training via API.
+in the Jupyter notebook (project_info.ipynb) for EDA and example model training.

 Main columns: